Anti-Money Laundering, Counter-Terrorist Financing & Customer Due Diligence Framework AML/CTF & CDD Framework

 · Communications relating to compliance.

-KYT complements KYC by analyzing the risksassociated with each transaction, particularly in crypto and cross-borderpayments.
+KYT complements KYC by analyzing the risks associated with each transaction, particularly cross-border payments.

 · Identify high-risk wallets or counterparties;